tiramisulabs/seyfert/README.md

 * Install Deno extension [here](https://marketplace.visualstudio.com/items?itemName=denoland.vscode-deno)
 * Run `deno check` to make sure the library works
 * Avoid sharing state between classes

+### Compatibility

+#### bun
+since bun is unestable I highly recommend running biscuit on node!
+* We got the library running on EndeavourOS but it spams the ready event multiple times
+* We got the library running on Arch/Artix Linux but breaks when sending fetch requests
+* We got the library running on WSL

+#### node
+* all DNT shims work properly
+* a Node version is will to be available soon